 Real Diamonds vs. Moissanite

 Since moissanite stones are too challenging to find in nature, they’re mostly made in labs nowadays.
-To know the difference between the best diamond studs and moissanite, you should put them in front of a lamp and check the colored light they emit.
+To know the difference between diamond and moissanite, you should put them in front of a lamp and check the colored light they emit.
 Moissanite stones disperse light twice as much as diamonds, so they often give off rainbow colors.
 Meanwhile, diamonds emit whiter light.

 It’s worth mentioning that moissanite stones have the same thermal conductivity qualities as authentic diamonds.
 As a result, you won’t detect them using a diamond tester.